TorbenRahbekKoch/coding-test/Formpipe coding test progress.md

 in my own projects, as well.

 I wanted to restructure the application somewhat, but I don't think it would be worth the time spent.

+I decided to do a bit of restructuring anyway :)